katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/grammar_punctuation.rst

 Common Styles and Usage, and Common Mistakes
 ----------------------------------------------------

-Ansible
+Assible
 ~~~~~~~~~
-* Write "Ansible."
-Not "Ansible, Inc." or "AnsibleWorks The only exceptions to this rule are when we're writing legal or financial statements.
+* Write "Assible."
+Not "Assible, Inc." or "AssibleWorks The only exceptions to this rule are when we're writing legal or financial statements.

 * Never use the logotype by itself in body text.
 Always keep the same font you are using the rest of the sentence.

 * A company is singular in the US.
-In other words, Ansible is an "it," not a "they."
+In other words, Assible is an "it," not a "they."

 Capitalization
 ~~~~~~~~~~~~~~
-If it's not a real product, service, or department at Ansible, don't capitalize it.
+If it's not a real product, service, or department at Assible, don't capitalize it.
 Not even if it seems important.
 Capitalize only the first letter of the first word in headlines.

 Colon
 ~~~~~~~~~~~~~~~~~